paxdotdev/pax/lab-journal-zb.md

 0. InstanceNodes are separated from ExpandedNodes.
 ExpandedNodes are created/modified during `compute_properties_recursive`, and the ExpandedNode tree is traversed for rendering.
 1. Every ExpandedNode gets a "permanent home" (in the "beehive" — in a persistent ExpandedNode.)
-2. Every dyn RenderNode keeps a hashmap of the Rcs of its "parallel selves", where keys are id chains and values are Rc<ExpandedNode>
+2. Every dyn InstanceNode keeps a hashmap of the Rcs of its "parallel selves", where keys are id chains and values are Rc<ExpandedNode>
    This allows us to call `get_id_chain` in the context of a given state of `rtc` and use that to retrieve the properties needed for e.g. for computing properties (must find existing record if it exists,) as well as the self passed to event handlers and ultimately called via e.g. `self.some_prop.set()`
 3. We can still "stitch together" the ExpandedNode tree on the fly, via Rc::clone or Rc::downgrade (thus we have relationships between instance nodes and ExpandedNodes, and between ExpandedNodes and each other.)